wwwted/Kubernetes/k8s_innodb_cluster_operator.md

 # InnoDB Cluster on Kubernetes using the InnoDB Cluster Operator

-In this demo we are setting up InnDB Cluster on Kubernetes, we will use our new operator and NFS disks as storage (pv).
+In this demo we are setting up InnDB Cluster on Kubernetes, we will use our new operator and NFS disks as storage (PV).
-This demo is using Kubernetes v1.22 on OL7.9, NFS storage was used as PV so should work for any cloud or on-prem deploymet.
+This demo is using Kubernetes v1.22 on OL7.9, NFS storage was used as PV so should work for any cloud or on-prem deployment.

 ## Setup NFS Server to act as your persistent volume.